-Newspaper Wraps 395 You can undermine political and corporate campalgns by distributing literature, doorknob hangers, and posters of your own making an their behalf, clarifying matters the public might have missed otherwise, include their official contact information, and perhaps a link to a fake but believable webpage.
+Newspaper Wraps 395 You can undermine political and corporate campaigns by distributing literature, doorknob hangers, and posters of your own making on their behalf, clarifying matters the public might have missed otherwise.
+Include their official contact information, and perhaps a link to a fake but believable webpage.